Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Decoupling Language Understanding From Reasoning

 where the SLM with parameters \(\theta\) has accuracy \(\operatorname{Acc}(f(q); \theta)\) on the mapped input, and \(\mathcal{S}\) is a set of fundamentally similar question pairs.
 The constraints encourage state compression and enforce a standardized structure within the problem space.

 Based on this formulation, we propose a unified framework (Figure~\ref{fig:framework}) that leverages a dedicated problem space mapper to project natural language questions into a standardized representation.
 By clustering fundamentally similar problems, this mapping reduces the exploration space and improves both sample and exploration efficiency during SLM training.
 As the model advances within this space, its ability to solve more complex problems increases, gradually shifting the underlying problem distribution.
 To adapt, our framework adopts an iterative training paradigm that alternates between updating the problem space mapper and refining the reasoning model, enabling their co-evolution.
 Reducing the problem space dimensionality enhances exploration and speeds up convergence.
-To analyze this effect, we consider a simplified Upper Confidence Bound setting and show through the following theorem that the regret bound decreases with problem space dimensionality.
+Follow \cite{cui2025entropy}, we model the problem using a bandit setting and apply a simplified Upper Confidence Bound, showing that the regret bound decreases with problem space dimensionality through the following theorem.

 \begin{theorem} Let $\mathcal{Q}$ be a finite set of natural language problems, viewed as distinct states $s$, and let $A$ denote the set of candidate responses.
 At each round $t \in \{1, \dots, T\}$, a SLM observes a problem $s_t \in \mathcal{Q}$, selects an action $a_t \in A$, and receives a reward $r(s_t, a_t)$.
 Suppose learning is performed via a state-wise Upper Confidence Bound (UCB) algorithm in a contextual bandit setting.
-Then, the total regret after $T$ rounds is bounded by
+Then, in the state-independent worst case, the total regret after $T$ rounds is bounded by

 where $|.|$ is the number of element of the set. \end{theorem} The proof is provided in the Appendix A\ref{appendix:appendix_theorem1_proof}.
 While the UCB setting simplifies that of LLMs, Theorem~\ref{theorem1} offers valuable insight into how reduced problem space dimensionality improves exploration.
 Specifically, mapping from \( \mathcal{Q} \) to \( \mathcal{P} \) compresses the space by a ratio \( \alpha = |\mathcal{P}| / |\mathcal{Q}| < 1 \), tightening the regret bound by a factor of \( \sqrt{\alpha} \).
 This result supports our central motivation: leveraging standardized abstraction can make reasoning training more efficient for SLMs.